Showing posts with label San Francisco. Show all posts

 You can watch a video of the explosion from a neighbor's surveillance camera here as well as learn more details.

-And to end this on a lighter note, here's a house that looks like it's out of a cartoon that we passed on the way home.
+And to end this on a lighter note, here's a house we walked by that looks like it's out of a cartoon.